 Some of the largest corporations in Australia use Oracle’s database software and technology.
 Oracle is one of the most respected software developers in the world.

-The company has earned a reputation for aggressively pursuing cases of licensing non-compliance, serving organisations with substantial financial claims for improperly using their software.
+The company has earned a reputation for aggressively pursuing cases of licensing non-compliance.
+They have served organisations with large financial claims for violating their software conditions.

-With decades of experience helping companies across a range of industries, our team of consultants is well-equipped to ensure that your business minimises its compliance exposure.
+We have decades of experience helping companies across a range of industries.
+So our consultants are well-equipped to ensure your business minimises its compliance exposure.

 Supporting your business in more ways

-The best-case scenario is always being vigilant for changes in the licence agreement or in your own operations that could result in exposure, but we have experience in providing consultation for companies already under audit.
+The best scenario is to be vigilant for changes in the licence agreement and your operations.
+We also have experience in providing consultation for companies already under audit.

 Oracle Licence Compliance and Audit is something of a minefield for most customers.

-- Extra cost Oracle Options and Enterprise Manager Management Packs are easy to inadvertently use.
+- Extra cost Oracle Options and Enterprise Manager Management Packs are prone to inadvertent use.
 They are often installed automatically and activated by a couple of key clicks.
 While free to try out, it is a small step to use them in a manner which violates the licence agreement.

 - Oracle product names and options change over time.
-They are renamed or repackaged, in addition to changes in the actual licencing rules.
+They are subject to renaming or repackaging.
+Changes in the actual licencing rules can also occur.